fixie/fixie/README.md

 When the console runner is invoked by TeamCity, the console output is formatted so that TeamCity can detect individual test results for display.

+To opt-out from TeamCity output and use an xml result file instead, first use the extra command line argument:

+    Fixie.Console.exe path/to/your/test/project.dll --fixie:OptOutTeamcity true

-When running under other CI tools, you can generate familiar NUnit- or xUnit-style XML reports by including an extra command line argument:
+When running under other CI tools, or when you opted out of the Teamcity output,  you can generate familiar NUnit- or xUnit-style XML reports by including an extra command line argument:

     Fixie.Console.exe path/to/your/test/project.dll --fixie:NUnitXml TestResult.xml